 Anyone who has struggled with a drug addiction can attest to the consequences of using drugs of whatever kind.
 Most of us are aware that individuals in our present society have succeeded in convincing enough people in some states and certain countries to legalize marijuana.
-As foreseen last year it would not be long before this subject was brought to the door steps of our own Canadian government.
+As foreseen last year it would not be long before this subject was brought to the doorsteps of our own Canadian government.

 Marijuana has been around since the time before the Pharos.
 Many cultures used its potent ingredient, THC, for medicinal purposes or religious rites.
 None of which by the way were done on a daily basis.
-Marijuana and its active ingredient, THC has also been the forerunner of addiction for many addicts to stronger drugs like, cocaine, crack, oxy’s and ecstasy etc.
+Marijuana and its active ingredient, THC has also been the forerunner of addiction for many addicts to stronger drugs like cocaine, crack, oxys and ecstasy etc.

-With all the controversy about Marijuana and whether to legalize it or not in Canada we tend to omit the real issues underlying it all and the philosophy that shaped our country.
-The fact that Marijuana has shown to have certain medicinal factors as mentioned above is not unknown, the only difference is the amount of diagnosed conditions to which marijuana is prescribed.
+With all the controversy about Marijuana and whether to legalize it or not in Canada, we tend to omit the real issues underlying it all and the philosophy that shaped our country.
+The fact that Marijuana has been shown to have certain medicinal factors as mentioned above is not unknown, the only difference is the amount of diagnosed conditions to which marijuana is prescribed.

 Should marijuana be legal or not legal in Canada?
-Just visit any of the thousands of drug addiction treatment centers across Canada and talk to the counselors and recovering addicts.
+Just visit any of the thousands of drug addiction treatment centers across Canada and talk to the counsellors and recovering addicts.
 The answer to the question will become quite clear.